 San Francisco – The Wave Organ is situated at the end of a jetty near Fort Mason on the San Francisco Bay.
-This unusual musical instrument was originally part of the Exploratorium.
-The organ is made out of cement blocks and PVC pipe.
-The end of the pipes is embedded under water and emit different sounds depending on the tide and the size of the waves.
-While the sounds may not be too impressive the view of the San Francisco Bay is amazing.
+This unusual musical instrument was initially part of the Exploratorium.
+The organ is made out of cement blocks and PVC pipes.
+The end of the pipes are embedded underwater and emit different sounds depending on the tide and the size of the waves.
+While the sounds may not be too impressive, the view of San Francisco Bay is impressive.

-San Francisco – The museum lets visitors explore in detail the artistic, technological and societal accomplishments of the man who founded the Walt Disney empire, Walt Disney.
+San Francisco – The museum lets visitors explore in detail the artistic, technological, and societal accomplishments of the man who founded the Walt Disney empire Walt Disney.
 You will get a chance to understand and assess all aspects of Walt Disney’s work, as well as the history of the man himself.
-The Walt Disney Family Museum is situated at Presidio in San Francisco The museum is not owned by Disney, but is run by a group of Walt Disney’s heirs and family members.
+The Walt Disney Family Museum is situated at Presidio in San Francisco.
+The museum is not owned by Disney but is run by Walt Disney’s heirs and family members.

 Nevada County – Bridgeport Covered Bridge is situated in South Yuba River State Park.
-The bridge dates back to the 1860s and is thought to be the longest existing single span covered bridge in the United States.
-Visitors to South Yuba River State Park enjoy swimming, hiking and exploring the trails.
+The bridge dates back to the 1860s and is the longest existing single-span covered bridge in the United States.
+Visitors to South Yuba River State Park enjoy swimming, hiking, and exploring the trails.
 The park is home to historic mining sites, swimming holes, and gorgeous wildflowers in the spring.
 The park is open for day use from sunrise to sunset.
-Visitors are welcome to pan for gold at the park however, only pans and hands can be used.
+Visitors are welcome to pan for gold at the park; however, only pans and hands can be used.

-Stockton California – Buddhist Temple complex with over colorful, jewel-colored and jewel-encrusted statues, some of which are 50 feet high.
-The statues are all handmade at the temple.
+Stockton California – Buddhist Temple complex with over colorful, jewel-colored, and jewel-encrusted statues, some of which are 50 feet high.
+The sculptures are all handmade at the temple.
 Each figure has a donation box to help with the upkeep of the complex.
-Any time of the year is good for a peaceful visit.
-During the Cambodia New Year celebration thousand of people visit the temple.
+Any time of the year is suitable for a peaceful visit.
+During the Cambodia New Year celebration, thousands of people visit the temple.
 Admission and parking are free.
 3732 E Carpenter Rd Stockton, CA 95215.

 Walnut California – Locke came to be in 1915.
-It is a town that was built by Chinese for the Chinese population of workers after many were displaced due to a fire in nearby Walnut Grove.
-Like any other town, Locke had, in addition to homes, a school, several restaurants, bakeries, grocery stores, a fish market, hotels a brothel and gambling hall.
+It is a town built by the Chinese for the Chinese population of workers after many were displaced due to a fire in nearby Walnut Grove.
+Like any other town, Locke had, in addition to homes, a school, several restaurants, bakeries, grocery stores, a fish market, hotels, a brothel, and a gambling hall.
 Some of these businesses still exist today (not the brothel) and can be visited.
 The entire town of Locke is a historical site even though it is home to many people.
-Please keep this in mind as you wander the town.
+Please keep this in mind as you wander the city.

 Santa Rosa CA – Safari West Tours take guests on a trip through a 400-acre wildlife preserve.
-You will get a chance to spot wild animals including cheetahs, zebra, and giraffe.
+You will get a chance to spot wild animals, including cheetahs, zebras, and giraffes.
 Guests can stay overnight at the wildlife preserve in an authentic safari tent.
-This is not like staying in a hotel room, the walls are made of canvas and there is no television or internet.
+This is not like staying in a hotel room, the walls are made of canvas, and there is no television or internet.
 Day tours are also offered, with plenty of overnight accommodations available in nearby Santa Rosa.

 Salinas CA – Vision Quest is a sanctuary for animals that can no longer work in the entertainment industry.
-The zoo adopts exotic animals (even reptiles) and incorporates them into their tours and educational programs.
+The zoo adopts exotic animals (even reptiles) and incorporates them into its tours and educational programs.
 Vision Quest visitors can book a day tour or stay overnight.
 Accommodation at the Vision Quest Ranch is B&B style.
-Bungalows are spread out around the property to offer peace and quiet.
+Bungalows are spread out around the property to offer peace.
 “Tent rooms” can be arranged for those guests who want to stay as close to nature as possible.

-Bakersfield California – Both a zoo and a botanical garden, the California Living Museum is an ideal place for a family outing.
-All of the animals and plants are native California’s species and the museum has been set up to educate the public.
+Bakersfield, California – The California Living Museum is an ideal place for a family outing for both a zoo and a botanical garden.
+All animals and plants are native of California’s species, and the museum has been set up to educate the public.
 As well as the zoo, there is a wildlife rehabilitation center, which cares for between 300 and 500 animals per year.

 San Benito County – San Juan Bautista is a nice day trip if you live in the San Francisco Bay Area.
-If you are not from the Bay Area, you would be well served to make time in your travel itinerary to enjoy a refreshing switch to a simpler time.
-There are four main historic museums at the park.
-There is the Plaza Hotel, Zannetta House, The Plaza Stables and the Castro-Breen Adobe.
+If you are not from the Bay Area, you would be well served to make time for your travel itinerary to enjoy a refreshing switch to a simpler time.
+There are four leading historical museums in the park.
+There is the Plaza Hotel, Zannetta House, The Plaza Stables, and the Castro-Breen Adobe.
 Additionally, you can see the historic jail, a blacksmith shop, and an early American settler’s cabin.
 Adjacent to the State Park is the actual San Juan Bautista Mission.

-Nevada City California – Malakoff Diggins State Historic park is the site of the largest hydraulic mine in California.
+Nevada City California – Malakoff Diggins State Historical Park is the site of the largest hydraulic mine in California.
 It is located about 26 miles northeast of Nevada City.
-This area is now marked as a historical site and you can see the beauty and destruction of it all when you visit Malakoff Diggins State park.
+This area is now marked as a historical site, and you can see the beauty and destruction of it all when you visit Malakoff Diggins State Park.
 The ghost town of North Bloomfield is located near Malakoff Diggins.
-Some of the buildings have been restored McKillicam & Mobley General Store and St. Columncille’s Church.
+Some of the buildings have been restored; others are not much more than a pile of lumber.

-Fish Camp California – Where mighty lumberjacks felled the timber and flumes carried lumber to the distant valley below.
+Fish Camp California – Where mighty loggers felled, the timber and flumes carried lumber to the distant valley below.
 The Sierra National Forest’s majestic woods provide the backdrop for the narrow gauge journey back in time.
 Sugar Pine Railroad operated two steam train locomotives along the historic route of the Madera Sugar Pine Lumber Company.
-Yosemite Sugar Pine Railroad is about a one hour drive from Fresno, California.
+Yosemite Sugar Pine Railroad is about a one-hour drive from Fresno, California.

 Fresno County – Mercey Hot Springs was originally a sheep ranch along the stagecoach route to New Idria.
 In the early 1900s, the property was sold to San Francisco real estate developer.
 A hotel and cabins were built.
 And soaking tubs were added so guests could relax in the hot mineral water.

-Owens Valley California – Throughout much of the 1800s, Cerro Gordo (or the “Fat Hill”) was pumping out thousands of tons of high-grade silver, lead, and other metals.
-Today a few buildings still stand a reminder of towns once vibrant past.
+Owens Valley, California – Throughout much of the 1800s, Cerro Gordo (or the “Fat Hill”) pumped out thousands of tons of high-grade silver, lead, and other metals.
+Today a few buildings still stand as a reminder of the towns once vibrant past.
 The town of Cerro Gordo is on private property.
 You need permission to enter the buildings.
-You can drive up to the town and wander around.
+You can drive up to the city and wander around.
 Keep in mind that the town is at an elevation of more than 8000 feet.
-A 4WD is recommended to safely get in and out of the town.
-For even more adventure you can drive a very narrow and steep road to the ruins of a Saline Valley Salt Tramway crossover station.
+A 4WD is recommended to get in and out of the city safely.
+For even more adventure, you can drive a very narrow and steep road to the ruins of a Saline Valley Salt Tramway crossover station.
 4WD only!

 Lake Isabella Ca – Silver City is easy to get to.
 This ghost town is a collection of historic buildings from various mining camps in and around the Kern River Valley.
-While the town itself is not original, nearly all of the structures, along with their creepy mannequin displays, are authentic.
+While the city itself is not original, nearly all of the structures, along with their creepy mannequin displays, are authentic.
 Many people believe that spirits roam these buildings.
-For antique lovers, Silver City is a diamond in the rough, and there are thousands of artifacts on display throughout the property.
-Some of them for sale in the town’s main building.
+Silver City is a diamond in the rough for antique lovers, and there are thousands of artifacts on display throughout the property.
+Some of them are for sale in the town’s main building.

-Inyo National Forest – At an elevation of 10,000, the forest boasts incredible views of the Sierra Nevada’s and the surrounding area.
+Inyo National Forest – At an elevation of 10,000, the forest boasts incredible views of the Sierra Nevada and the surrounding area.
 But perhaps even more breathtaking are the Bristlecone pines – the oldest trees in the world.
-The strangely appealing beauty of these trees makes the Ancient Bristlecone Pine Forest a favorite spot for photographers and painters, but it is equally enjoyed by hikers and campers looking to explore a unique, off-the-beaten-track destination.
+The strangely appealing beauty of these trees makes the Ancient Bristlecone Pine Forest a favorite spot for photographers and painters.
+Still, it is equally enjoyed by hikers and campers looking to explore a unique, off-the-beaten-track destination.

-Jenner California – Situated along a pristine section of Northern California coastline, Fort Ross was once a Russian settlement.
-The fort is comprised of several buildings, six of which are open for visitors to explore both inside and out.
-There are several cannons scattered around the grounds and gardens, as well as a Russian Orthodox Cemetery, the Old Russian Orchard, and even a research library.
+Jenner California – Situated along a new section of Northern California coastline, Fort Ross was once a Russian settlement.
+The fort comprises several buildings, six of which are open for visitors to explore both inside and out.
+There are several cannons scattered around the grounds and gardens, a Russian Orthodox Cemetery, the Old Russian Orchard, and even a research library.